PeterMarshall29/book1/_sources/jupyternotebooks/basic_ideas_and_definitons.md

 ## Basic Arithmetic Operations

-All programmeming languages carry out basic arithmetic operations.
+All programming languages carry out basic arithmetic operations.
 Normally we do not use a computer as a simple calculator, but most programmes carry out some arithmetic operations as part of their execution.

 `std::cout` can be used to demonstrate the basic arithmetic operations.